kchappelow/cis209_hw_chapter_03/README.md

 Write an application that inputs an integer containing only 0s and 1s (i.e. a binary integer) and prints its decimal equivalent.

+Create a UML activity diagram that describes the flow of your program using the PlantUML editor.

 Make sure you document the program with a header containing your name and a description of what the program does and appropriate comments in the code.

 Hint: Use the remainder and division operators to pick off the binary number's digits one at a time, from right to left.